lhlh1992/game-hub-parent/docs/en/Project-Risk-List-and-Examples.md

   - In production, change fallback to `return ApiResponse.success(false)` to ensure safety.
   - Or cache friend relations locally; when system-service unavailable, use cache.

+### 4.9 WebSocket Long-Lived Token Expiry Risk
+- Risk Level: 🟠 High (security and functional risk; inevitable on long-lived connections)
+- Trigger Condition: **WebSocket connection duration > JWT validity period**, and during this period a downstream call (e.g., via Feign) requiring authorization is made.
+- Risk: While handling messages on the long-lived connection, if the initial token has expired, Feign calls carrying the expired token are rejected by downstream services (401), leading to features (e.g., private chat) failing.
+- Example: When sending a private message, `ChatMessagingServiceImpl` calls `systemUserClient.isFriend()` and it fails due to token expiry.
+- Improvement:
+  - Implement backend silent refresh: in a Feign interceptor, check the token expiry; if expired, use the Refresh Token to obtain a new access token, transparent to users and downstream services.

 ---

 ## V. Frontend (game-hub-web) Risks